harisami/CarND-Behavioral-Cloning-P3/writeup_Haris.md

 ```
 python drive.py model.h5
 ```
 The `model.py` file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The file shows the pipeline I used for training and validating the model using Python generator, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of convolutional layers with 5x5 and 3x3 filter sizes and depths between 24 and 64 (`model.py lines 35-39`).
+My model consists of convolutional layers with 5x5 and 3x3 filter sizes and depths between 24 and 64 (`model.py lines 69-73`).

-The model includes RELU activations (within each convolutional layer) to introduce nonlinearity, and the data is normalized using a Keras lambda layer (`line 33`).
+The model includes RELU activations (within each convolutional layer) to introduce nonlinearity, and the data is normalized using a Keras lambda layer (`line 66`).

 #### 2. Attempts to reduce overfitting of the model

 I have used the split of 75% training data and 25% validation data of the full data set.
-To avoid overfitting, more data was collected and augmented by carrying out the following driving methods.
+To avoid overfitting, more data was collected by carrying out the following driving methods.
 * 3 laps of center lane driving
 * 1 lap of recovery driving from the sides
 * 1 lap of driving smoothly around the curves

+Furthermore, images from side cameras were added to the data set as well.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (`model.py line 46`).
+The model used an adam optimizer, so the learning rate was not tuned manually (`model.py line 82`).

 #### 4. Appropriate training data

-I used a combination of center lane driving, recovery driving from both sides and smooth driving around the curves to collect enough useful training data.
+I used a combination of center lane driving, recovery driving from both sides and smooth driving around the curves as well as images from the side cameras to collect enough useful training data.

 ### Architecture and Training Documentation